Hiram Institute of Theatre

 Notification of Acceptance

-A week or so before the Hiram Institute of Theatre, students will receive via email a link to materials for the academy including:
+A week or so before the Hiram Institute of Theatre, students will receive via email a link to materials for the institute including:

 - Hiram Institute of Theatre Schedule